PN summer web series kicks off in July! Learn more

 Meet Margot Marsh

-FPN: Tell me about yourself.
+FPN: Tell us about yourself.

 Margot: I moved around growing up, first for my father’s job, and then for my own education.
 We lived in Chicago, Pittsburgh, and Birmingham.
 I have a master’s degree in sociology.
 So when we moved to Philadelphia for my husband to go to medical school, I started working for the Philadelphia Commission on Human Relations investigating discrimination in housing and employment.
 After a few more moves for my husband’s medical training, we ended up in Tacoma, WA.
 I ended up working as a para-professional in local schools part-time while I raised my children.
 Because I’ve moved so many times, I have learned to adapt to new environments and situations.